dvdmtw98/blog/blog-vault/articles/2024-01-02-building-home-lab-part-2.md

 > [!IMPORTANT] Changelog
 > - **Nov.
 01, 2024**
-> 	- Updated the article to indicate pfSense download from the official website now requires an account
+> 	- Updated the article to indicate pfSense download from the official website now requires an account.
-> 	- Updated the pfSense download link to point to pfSense official mirror from where the ISO can be downloaded without an account
+> 	- Updated the pfSense download link to point to pfSense official mirror from where the ISO can be downloaded without an account.
+> 	- Updated Virtual Box instructions to reference the “Expert” mode option.

 In this module, we will go over the installation of pfSense.
 Additionally, we will also complete the initial configuration required to onboard the subnets that make up our lab into pfSense.